 9. They have worked so hard for so long and are letting off steam

-Many teens have been working extremely hard throughout high school gaining leadership experience, on sports teams, working jobs, and focused on school.
-Sometimes teens just need to let go and get a break.
-A lot of seniors are experiencing senioritis or burnout from how hard they have been working their entire lives to get into a good college.
+Many teens have been working extremely hard throughout high school gaining leadership experience on sports teams, working jobs, and focusing on school.
+Sometimes teens need to let go and get a break.
+Many seniors are experiencing senioritis or burnout from how hard they have worked their entire lives to get into a good college.

 10. They know they will have to work very hard in college

-From a high schooler’s perspective, high school is the last time in their life to enjoy themselves before they head off to college and start their career.
+From a high schooler’s perspective, high school is the last time they enjoy themselves before heading to college and starting their career.
 This is their last time really having fun and just being a kid before they get into the real world as adults.
 They want to make the most of their final months at home, and this sometimes means hanging out with friends or doing things that could be risky.